leggetter/pusher-js-client-auth/README.md

 Pusher is built with security in mind.
 Because of this you need to authenticate subscriptions to `private-` and `presence-` channels against a server.
 However, *sometimes* you don't want to do this.
 This plugin provides a way of authenticating on the client (in the browser).

-However, in order to do this you will expose your application secret.
-You **should not expose your application secret** in production.
+However,  **you SHOULD NOT expose your application secret in production**.
+If you have a real production use case for this then please [drop me an email](mailto:phil@leggetter.co.uk).

 ## Prerequisites